gkenjiw/brewery-pipeline/README.md

 - Replace local volumes with S3, GCS, or Azure Blob
 - Use managed Airflow (e.g., MWAA, Cloud Composer, Astro)
 - Use Delta Lake and Spark for large-scale transformations

-*Please do not include your cloud credentials or access keys in this repo.*